usegalaxy-eu/website/_events/2020-01-21-MachineLearning.md

 hidefooter: true
 ---

-We are offering a workshop on introduction to machine learning using Galaxy.
+~~We are offering a workshop on introduction to machine learning using Galaxy.
 35 participants will be selected from all applicants.
-To apply for attendance, please sign in [here](https://docs.google.com/forms/d/e/1FAIpQLSdu1SJbSOCGy20iqShiyK5DUIrZU6hnPGpYv2DgHnUxf13HSQ/viewform?usp=pp_url).
+To apply for attendance, please sign in [here](https://docs.google.com/forms/d/e/1FAIpQLSdu1SJbSOCGy20iqShiyK5DUIrZU6hnPGpYv2DgHnUxf13HSQ/viewform?usp=pp_url).~~

+**********

+#### [ **Event Postponed** due to Coronavirus ]

+We offer apologies for any inconvenience, and will update this event page as soon as we are able to resume the workshop.
+All currently allocated places will be saved and we will email you to reconfirm your participation in the next introduction to machine learning workshop.
+In two weeks, we will send you links of all the materials for the workshop.
+Please stay healthy!

+**********

 ## Venue